stevenatkin/Coursera_Capstone/capstone_project.md

 #### Determining Optimal Cluster Sizes

-Prior to performing clustering of the venue data the data had to be analyzed using the sillhouette method to determine the optimal cluster sizes.
+Prior to performing clustering of the venue data the data had to be analyzed using the silhouette method to determine the optimal cluster sizes.
 The cluster sizes and their respective scores were plotted to easily identify the optimal number of clusters for each city as shown in Fig. 14, Fig. 15, and Fig. 16.

 ![san_score](https://github.com/stevenatkin/Coursera_Capstone/blob/master/san_score.png?raw=true)